 MAC 2311 CALCULUS WITH ANALYTIC GEOMETRY I (4 CREDITS)

 This course is designed for students majoring in science, mathematics, or engineering.
 Topics include: limits, differentiation and integration of algebraic, trigonometric, logarithmic and exponential functions and applications.
 This course is sequential with MAC 2312 and MAC 2313.
-A graphing calculator is required.
 If completed with a grade of “C” or better, this course serves to demonstrate competence for the general education mathematics requirement.

 PREREQUISITES FOR THIS COURSE: